assembl/assembl/doc/backups.rst

     fab -c {RC_FILE} fetch_backup

 This command will fetch the backup from the ftp server.
 If you don't fix the name, by default it will get the last backup folder.
+If you want to set the name, it should be given as an argument to the function.

 You will have the backup assembl in a newly created `home` folder.